I talk to a variety of business leaders in quite some depth about their marketing and sales activities.

 The experience might be cumbersome.
 They might think your offer differs from what they previously expected.
 You may not be trusted.
 They might not want to pay your price, etc.

 Converting (to a sale, or any other growth goal) requires thought, planning, execution, measurement, and optimisation.

 If you hired a person to solve every bit of your business, you’ll hire too many people.
+It’s not feasible.

-Mistakes in marketing are commonplace.
+Big, fundamental mistakes in marketing are commonplace.
 Marketing has become more fragmented, so there’s more going on, therefore more to get wrong.